i Overview of Vietnam's legal system

-On 1 March 2017, VIAC issued its new set of Rules of Arbitration (the New VIAC Rules).66 The highlight of the New VIAC Rules is the introduction of provisions on multiple contracts, consolidation of arbitration and expedited procedure.67 According to VIAC, these new provisions are meant to significantly reduce arbitration costs.68
+On 1 March 2017, VIAC issued its new set of rules of arbitration: the New VIAC Rules.61 The highlight of the New VIAC Rules was the introduction of provisions on multiple contracts, the consolidation of arbitration and an expedited procedure.62 According to VIAC, these new provisions were meant to significantly reduce arbitration costs.63

-Under the New VIAC Rules, a claimant can now file a single request for arbitration regarding claims arising out of, or in connection with, multiple contracts and have them resolved through a single arbitration (Article 6 on multiple contracts).
+Under the New VIAC Rules, a claimant can now file a single request for arbitration regarding claims arising out of or in connection with multiple contracts, and have them resolved through a single arbitration (Article 6 on multiple contracts).
 The arbitral tribunal may also, at the request of a party, consolidate claims made in separate, but pending, arbitrations into a single arbitration with the earliest commencement date (Article 15 on the consolidation of arbitrations).
-Finally, the parties may agree to have their dispute resolved via an expedited procedure (Article 37 on expedited procedure).69
+Finally, the parties may agree to have their dispute resolved via an expedited procedure (Article 37 on an expedited procedure).64

 ii Arbitration developments in local courts

 Pursuant to Article 20 of the Arbitration Law 2010, arbitrators must have the following minimum qualifications: